waywardgeek/infnoise/README.md

 I, Bill Cox, came up with the original CMOS based Infinite Noise Multiplier architecture in 2013, and the board level versions in 2014.
-I hereby renounce any claim to copyright and patent rigts related to this architecture.
+I hereby renounce any claim to copyright and patent rights related to this architecture.
 I'm giving it away emphatically freely.
 Furthermore, I am aware of no infringing patents and believe there are none.
 It should be entirely safe for use in any application.